 What to Expect During an Ectopic Pregnancy

 If you have an ectopic pregnancy, you'll certainly want to know what to expect.
-This is a scary situation, and one that will need to be taken care of by a doctor.
+This is a scary situation, and one that will need to be treated by a doctor.
 You may wonder what the doctor will do to you.
 What type of examine will you have?
 Will you have to be in the hospital?
 There are many important questions that you'll certainly want to have answered about your ectopic pregnancy.

 What You'll Feel